 Brighten your day and step into spring.
 Join us for a personal retreat mid week.
-Meditation, qigong, tai chi, hatha yoga, fusion massage, walks and talks on medicinal plants are on offer.
+Meditation and qigong are on offer.
 Alternatively, you may choose to simply enjoy the tranquillity of the space and embrace the art of doing nothing – seriously.
 This time out offers a slower rhythm, allowing you to step back from the busyness of life and find peace within.

 In the hustle and bustle of everyday life, finding harmony can feel like an elusive dream.
 This retreat will unlock the secrets of mindful living and conscious growth.
 Discover practical tools to cultivate clarity, calmness, and insight.
 Through affirmations, meditation, journaling, visualizations, and more, immerse yourself in a soul-nourishing experience filled with enriching discussions and deep rest.
 Together, let's tap into the power of our minds and forge meaningful connections.
 Let’s also connect with a growing community dedicated to awakening consciousness and embark on a transformative journey of self-discovery, empowerment, and conscious living.